Skip to content

 Air Convection on Shallow Cable Trenches

-In Grøft Design calculations are made with an isothermal surface of the ground as default.
-This means that the ground temperature is fixed regardless of the energy supplied by the cables.
+In Grøft Design® calculations are made with an isothermal surface of the ground surface as default.
+This means that the ground temperature is constant, regardless of the energy supplied by the cables.
 For shallow cable trenches, however, this will easily be incorrect.
-Then you have to take into account that the ground will be heated, and the energy must be transported away by the air.
-This is called «Air convection»
+Then you have to take into account that the ground will be heated, and some portion of heat will be dissipated from the ground surface by natural or/and forced convection.
+This is called «Air convection».

 • No wind (0-1 m/s) implies poor air transport and will result in the warmest ground temperature.